The Perfect Everest Base Camp Packing List [2022]

 Down feather jacket

-Also, the last few nights at the tea houses can be freezing cold.
-Your tour operator should provide you with this thick down jacket, so confirm this when making your inquiry.
+Your tour operator should provide you with this thick-down jacket, so confirm this when making your inquiry.

 If you’re on the fence about whether you should invest in one or not, I would say that this is not completely necessary, especially if your budget doesn’t allow for it.

-But, you will need to have all the other items I’ve included in this Everest Base Camp kit list, including the warm fleece and waterproof jacket.
+But you will need to have all the other items I’ve included in this Everest Base Camp kit list, including the warm fleece and waterproof jacket.

 Alternatively, you can look at renting a down jacket in Kathmandu.